~ A GIF-HEAVY EXPLORATION OF FEMINISM & FASHION IN GREASE 2 ~

 Zinone’s after-school job is at Jake’s Service Station, a car garage, which is not a quintessential female occupation for any era, let alone the sixties.
 I am certain she would know how to check your oil and change a tyre!
 She also makes her work uniform look insanely cool.

-Sartorially you could call Stephanie the 1960s ‘Man Repeller’ — someone who dresses for herself, rather than for men (or anyone else).
-She literally wears the pants when all the other women in her class wear skirts, displayed in the opening dance number.
+Sartorially, Stephanie dresses for herself, rather than for men (or anyone else).
+She literally wears the pants when all the other women in her class wear skirts, as displayed in the opening dance number.

 Later on, she dons all black, during Cool Rider, when everyone else is in candy hues.
 At the talent show, she dresses as a Christmas tree while her classmates perform in tutus and corsets.

 During the start of her luau-themed prom, Stephanie rocks a sweatshirt, partly because she is depressed about her Cool Rider’s disappearance but also because she is her own person and generally dgaf.

 Stephanie’s style is about more than just ‘fashion’ or trends; her outfit recipe focuses on the method over the ingredients.
 There is a nonchalance in her attire, an air of perfectly thrown-togetherness with the right amount of scrunched or folded sleeves, jumper tied casually around her waist, perfect hoop earrings peeping through perfectly messy hair.
 Her big, black, sunglasses covering almost half her face were synonymous with ‘cool’ in the eighties and, like everything she wears in this movie, she manages to pull them off.